Key tax factors for efficient cross-border business and investment involving Austria.

 No specific thin capitalization legislation.
 According to administrative practice and court rulings, a debt-to-equity ratio of between 3:1 and 4:1 is recommended.

-Dividends are not tax-exempt, if the foreign corporation derives mainly passive income and the effective corporate tax rate is less than 12,5 percent.
+Dividends are not tax-exempt (shift from exemption to credit method), if the foreign corporation derives mainly passive income and the effective corporate tax rate is less than 12,5 percent.
+CFC rules take precedence.

 Deductible dividends of foreign subsidiaries